Best winter experiences in Ontario

 Cross-country skiing

 This expansive riverfront park transforms into a winter wonderland during the cold season, perfect for cross-country skiing.
 Its close proximity to Toronto also makes it a great stop on your Ontario winter getaway.
-Trail passes can be purchased online or in person at the front registration building, but rental ski equipment must be reserved online.
+Trail passes can be purchased online or onsite.
+Ski rentals must be reserved in advance.
 Once you’ve picked up your skis, enjoy the area’s 50 kilometres of picturesque trails.
-Warming stations are set up around the conservation area for when you need a short break from the cold.
+Warming stations are set up around the conservation area offering welcome breaks from the cold.

 Location: 16500 Peel Regional Road 50, Caledon